Illuminoid63/OS_p3/README.md

 # Simulated Stride Scheduler
 This is a project that I did for an operating systems class, where I implemented a stride scheduling algorithm.

 This program simulates how a stride scheduling algorithm would schedule jobs to run on a CPU using user-defined priorities to determine how often a program runs.
-I simulated this by just making input text files that would offer commands to my program and then the program handles the command and implements said algorithm.
+I simulated this by making input text files that would offer commands to my program and then the program handles the command and implements said algorithm.

 Commands are as followed: